tobiasjcat/ice_end/dailylogs.md

 As well as another message above another door
 "Herein lies the mortal shell of Saint Gevurah, ascended in Everservice to the Unconquered Sun."
 We looted a strange cloak from a storeroom near the steam room and prepared ourselves to fight the dancing demons.
-Fortunetly they heard reason and gave up their amulet without a fight.
+Fortunately they heard reason and gave up their amulet without a fight.
 Lucky that we didn't drink that potion of power.
 Elisha led our group the main alter of the Saint, to rebind him.
 After some woo-woo chanting, the saint arrives out of thin air.
 The Saint mentioned someone named